 The best way to prevent driving while distracted is simply to avoid focusing on anything other than the road.
 Don’t text, eat, put on makeup, talk on the phone or engage in any other activity than driving.
 It is tempting to check your phone for emails or texts or to answer it when it rings, but can whatever it is really not wait until you get home or to a safe location?
 One way to prevent yourself from even having the temptation to look at your phone is to use one of the apps available which makes it impossible to use your phone while your car is moving.
 Many cell phone providers now have these kinds of apps.
 If you must speak on the phone, consider installing a hands-free tool.
 While hands-free cell phone use is not required in Pennsylvania, it is required in many other states including New Jersey.
 If your car does not include blue tooth, you can buy relatively inexpensive devices that will enable you to use your phone without holding it while driving.
 Keep in mind though that talking on the phone, even hands free, is still a distraction.

-If you were injured in a car accident due to a distracted driver, please call the Pennsylvania car accident lawyers of Lowenthal & Abrams, Injury Attorneys at 888-979-7298.
+If you were injured in a car accident due to an inattentive driver, please call the Philadelphia distracted driving lawyers of Lowenthal & Abrams, Injury Attorneys.
 We understand the issues surrounding reckless driving cases and will help you seek the financial compensation to which you are entitled.